lookshe/nepenthes/README.md

                 proxy_pass http://localhost:8893;
                 proxy_set_header X-Prefix '/nepenthes-demo';
                 proxy_set_header X-Forwarded-For $remote_addr;
+                proxy_buffering off;
         }

 You'll see several headers are added here: "X-Prefix" tells the tarpit that all links should go to that path.
 Make this match what is in the 'location' directive.
 X-Forwarded-For is optional, but will make any statistics gathered significantly more useful.

+The proxy_buffering directive is important.
+LLM crawlers typically disconnect if not given a response within a few seconds; Nepenthes counters this by drip-feeding a few bytes at a time.
+Buffering breaks this workaround.

 You can have multiple proxies to an individual Nepenthes instance; simply set the X-Prefix header accordingly.